talsan/foolcalls/README_Quant.md

 ## Quantitative Use-Cases
 This list is intended to be representive, but not exaustive, of the sorts of opportunities that exist across the data set.
-1. **Sentiment Analysis** - is managmeent optimistic or pessimistic about their future?
+1. **Sentiment Analysis** - is managment optimistic or pessimistic about their future?
-2. **Detection of Managment Manipulation** - i.e. the quantification of candor and other red flags
+2. **Detection of Managment Manipulation** - i.e. the quantification of candor, communication quality, and identification of red-flags
-3. **Identification and Analysis of Thematic Trends** - what topics and themes are gaining/losing prominence across the corpus?
+3. **Identification and Analysis of Thematic Trends** - what topics and themes are gaining/losing prominence across the corpus? and what's the sentiment around those topics?
 4. **Whatever your Quant+NLP heart desires** - ultimately, this is a data-set not stock-picking model.
-Like any other model input (cash flows, income statements, etc.),  *it's only as valuable as how thoughfully and uniqely it's deployed into the investment process.* God speed and good luck.
+Like any other model input (cash flows, income statements, etc.),  *it's only as valuable as how thoughfully and uniqely it's deployed into the investment process.*

+*God speed and good luck!*